Sampling discretization in Orlicz spaces: Introduction

-It has been discovered recently that general one-sided discretization results are linked with the problem of optimal sampling recovery (see \cite{DT22}, \cite{KPUU24}, \cite{LMT24}, \cite{Tem21}).
+{\bf Sampling recovery by linear and non-linear methods.} It has been recently discovered that general one-sided discretization results as Theorem \ref{in fact corollary5.10} above are linked with the problem of optimal sampling recovery (see \cite{DT22}, \cite{KPUU24}, \cite{LMT24}, \cite{Tem21}).
 The problem of reconstruction of an unknown function $f$ defined on a domain $\Omega\subset \mathbb{R}^d$ from its samples at a finite set of points ${\bf x}=\{x_1, \ldots, x_m\}$ is an important problem of modern approximation theory.
 We refer the interested reader to the following textbooks for the exposition of known results in the field: \cite{Nov88}, \cite{TemBook}, \cite{TWW88}.

 Let us recall the sampling recovery setting.
 Let ${\bf F}\subset C(\Omega)$ and let us fix a norm $\|\cdot\|$.
 The sampling numbers of a function class ${\bf F}$ are given by